ARTS-Laboratory/dataset-cycling-with-strain-monitoring-for-samsung-30Q-cell/Readme.md

-# **Samsung 30Q Cycling**
+# Dataset Cycling with Strain Mmonitoring for Samsung 30Q Cell

-Samsung 30Q is a high-performance lithium-ion cell widely used in various applications, including e-bikes, power tools, and other high-drain devices.
+The Samsung 30Q is a high-performance lithium-ion cell widely used in various applications, including e-bikes, power tools, and other high-drain devices.
 Cycling refers to the process of charging and discharging the battery repeatedly.

 ## Key Features of the Samsung 30Q:
 - **Capacity**: 3000mAh